Negotiate and Draft Contracts Like a Pro

 - Purchase and Sale Agreements – most PSAs are prepared by agents to the transaction, not attorneys.
 While it may not matter in most cases – agents are often unprepared (and unable) to tackle legal disputes that could come up during escrow.
-Sale of real property such a house or commercial property are complex transactions that could result in expensive litigation.
+Sale of real property such as a house or commercial property are complex transactions that could result in expensive litigation.
 Always have an attorney review the PSA and make changes to reflect your negotiating position.
-And don’t forget – agents only make money if the deal closes – always have an attorney review the PSA because unlike agents – our compensation is not tied to a successful sale of the property.
+Important to remember agents only make money if the deal closes.
+Always have an attorney review the PSA because unlike agents, our compensation is not tied to a successful sale of the property.

-- Business Contracts – if you are not sure about a business you are about to sign – it is best to contact an attorney and have them review it, than sign it and not understanding it.
-At Sinai Law, review any type of business contract and can provide you details explanation about each provision and suggestion on how you can edit the contract to improve your position and eliminate future liability.
+- Business Contracts – if you are not sure about a business you are about to sign, it is better to contact an attorney and have them review it, than sign it and not understand it.
+At Sinai Law, we review any type of business contract and can provide you detailed information about each provision and suggestions on how you can edit the contract to improve your position and eliminate future liability.

 - Release Agreements and Settlement Agreements – these types of contracts usually come after agreeing to resolve a legal dispute with another party.
 In order to make sure both parties abide by the terms agreed to, a lawyer drafts a settlement agreement that specifies who pays who, the timeline, and a satisfaction of claims between the parties.
 Signing a release agreement does not necessarily mean the other side won’t sue you again.
 Always have an attorney review or draft your release agreement.